Bounds on Convex Bodies in Pairwise Intersecting Minkowski Arrangement of Order $\mu$: Proof of the lower bound in Theorem

 If on both sides we can find such translates of $K$ that also contains $x_2$ then $x_2$ is a common point of four translates of $K$ and we are done.
 Thus we assume that at least one of these translates does not contain $x_2$.
 We call this translate $K_3$.

 Now, $K_1,K_2,K_3$ are pairwise touching translates of $K$ that do not share a common point.
 It follows that they surround a bounded region $R$ with non-empty interior.
 Consider the largest homothet $K_4$ of $K$ contained in $R$.
 To finish the proof, we claim that $K_4$ touches $K_1,K_2$ and $K_3$.
 Indeed, assume $K_4$ touches only two of them, say $K_1$ and $K_2$.
 Consider a line that separates $K_4$ and $K_1$, and another line that separates $K_4$ and $K_2$.
 Let $u_1$ and $u_2$ be the unit normal vectors of these two lines respectively, pointing away from $K_4$.
 Clearly, if the origin is not in $\conv(u_1,u_2)$ then $K_4$ can be moved a little inside $R$ so that it does not touch either $K_1, K_2$ or $K_3$.
 Then, we may enlarge $K_4$ slightly within $R$ contradicting the maximality of $K_4$.
 Thus $o\in\conv(u_1,u_2)$, that is $u_1=-u_2$.
-However in this case, $K_1$ and $K_2$ are strictly separated, which is a contradiction.
+However, in this case, $K_1$ and $K_2$ are strictly separated, which is a contradiction, finishing the proof of the lower bound in Theorem \ref{thm:BPplane}.